Zelda: Video Analytics using Vision-Language Models: Introduction

 \section{Introduction}

 Video analytics systems have become a topic of significant interest due to the availability of vast video collections and the recent advances in ML.
 Systems like VIVA~\cite{viva}, EVA~\cite{eva}, BlazeIt~\cite{blazeit}, and others~\cite{figo, noscope, everest} allow users to query videos for objects, individuals, actions, or complex scenes by specifying a list of predicates that apply ML models on video frames.
-However, as we show in Figure~\ref{fig:intro-motivation}a, today's video analytics systems are limited in the following ways: \begin{itemize} \item \textbf{Limited Expressivity}: Most existing video analytics systems limit query predicates to the ML model's trained classes which rarely exceed 1000 classes~\cite{imagenet,lvis,coco80}.
+However, as we show in Figure~\ref{fig:intro-motivation}a, today's video analytics systems are limited in the following ways: \begin{itemize} \item \textbf{Limited Expressivity}: Most existing video analytics systems limit query predicates to the trained classes of the available ML model(s).
 Some systems like VOCAL~\cite{vocal, vocalexplore} and SeeSaw~\cite{seesaw} require human-in-the-loop annotations to fine-tune models on new classes.
-A user is unable to query for \q{convertible} if the model is only trained on \q{cars} unless they augment the model with \q{convertible} training data or approximately map cars to convertibles, which is error-prone. \item \textbf{Multiple Models Required}: Existing video analytics systems require users to match query predicates to models.
+A user is unable to query for \q{convertible} if the model is only trained on \q{cars} unless they augment the model with \q{convertible} training data or approximately map cars to convertibles, which is error-prone. \item \textbf{Specify Model per Predicate}: Existing video analytics systems require users to match query predicates to models.
 Users have to train a new model if none exist for their desired predicate(s).
-In Figure~\ref{fig:intro-motivation}a, a user must specify the models to use for finding \q{car} and \q{daytime}.
-Then, they need to reason about whether to use metadata like the camera location or train an additional model to filter by traffic intersections. \item \textbf{Complex and Slow}: Systems like BlazeIt, NoScope, VIVA, and FiGO trade off performance for accuracy by using model variants.
+In Figure~\ref{fig:intro-motivation}a, a user must specify the models to use for finding \q{car} and \q{daytime} for the query \q{cars during daytime at traffic intersections.} Then, they need to reason about whether to use metadata like the camera location or train an additional model to filter by traffic intersections. \item \textbf{Complex Performance/Accuracy Tradeoffs}: Systems like BlazeIt, NoScope, VIVA, and FiGO trade off performance for accuracy by using model variants.
 Other systems like Everest~\cite{everest} and Probabilistic Predicates~\cite{pp} train query-specific proxy models on the critical path of a query.
 A system's query optimizer may choose to use a faster but less accurate car classifier, or train a query-specific binary classifier for daytime instead of using a larger model.
-These techniques make current systems significantly more complex. \\ \item \textbf{Redundant and Low-Quality Results}: When querying large video datasets, a large number of frames may match the user's query.
+These techniques make current systems significantly more complex. \item \textbf{Redundant and Low-Quality Results}: When querying large video datasets, a large number of frames may match the user's query.
 Many of these results will look visually similar and lack diversity.
 Existing systems will produce outputs similar to Figure~\ref{fig:intro-motivation}a, where the same car at different timesteps is ranked highest based on the model's confidence.
 These results may also contain low-quality blurry results.
 Needing to manually remove low-quality and redundant results unnecessarily burdens users. \end{itemize}